The DYAMOND Model intercomparison(s)#

 While most of the data is archived in the DKRZ tape system, available DYAMOND Summer and DYAMOND Winter files can be found in /fastdata/ka1081/DYAMOND/data/summer_data and /fastdata/ka1081/DYAMOND/data/winter_data, respectively.
 Currently, most of the DYAMOND Winter collection is available on disk.

-3) Request missing files from tape archive:
+3) Access missing files from tape archive:

 Since the DYAMOND data sets form hundreds of terabytes of data, only parts are available on disk.
-For an overview which models and runs are overall availabel, see Participating models and description (Summer) and Participating models and description (Winter).
+For an overview which models and runs are overall available, see Participating models and description (Summer) and Participating models and description (Winter).

-To access further DYAMOND Summer data files, you will need to make a request within the DYAMOND data library.
-The ESiWACE team at DKRZ will download the data for you to Levante, thereby making it accessible to all DYAMOND users.
-A detailed description how to search for and request archived data files is given at The DYAMOND Data Library and the README file at /fastdata/ka1081/DYAMOND/README.
+To access further DYAMOND Summer data files, you will need to use the get_dyamond_summer tool.
+A detailed description how to search for and retrieve archived data files is given at The DYAMOND Data Library and the README file at /fastdata/ka1081/DYAMOND/README.

-To retrive DYAMOND Winter data files from tape, DKRZ provides the Python tool outtake.
+To retrieve DYAMOND Winter data files from tape, DKRZ provides the Python tool outtake.
 It is setup to download the files (with read only permissions) to /fastdata/ka1081/DYAMOND/data/winter_data, thereby making it accessible to all DYAMOND users.
 Examples how to use it in a Python notebook or with the command-line script find_files can be found at Loading data from the catalog and Getting file names from intake with a command-line python script.

 Unused data files will be deleted on a regular basis.